 ASYLUM & REMOVAL

-Under United States Law, asylum may be granted to foreign national who can establish that they have suffered past persecution in his or her home country or country of last habitual residence or he or she can establish that they a well-founded fear of persecution if they were force to return to their home country.
+Under United States Law, asylum may be granted to a foreign national who can establish that they have suffered past persecution in his or her home country or the country of last habitual residence or the petitioner can establish that they have a well-founded fear of persecution if they were forced to return to their home country.
 The persecution must be on account of political opinion, race, religion, nationality or membership in a particular social group.

-Alam Law Group LLP is dedicated to helping our clients seek Asylum in the United States.
-We have successfully helped our clients from various countries escape persecution in their home countries by securing them a safe haven via asylum in the U.S. Asylum can be granted to individuals who are just arriving to the U.S. or to people who are already physically present in the United States.
+Asylum can be granted to individuals who are just arriving to the U.S. or to individuals who are already physically present in the United States.
 Individuals arriving in the U.S. may ask for asylum at the port of entry.
 However, individuals already in the U.S. must file their Application for Asylum and Withholding of Removal with the USCIS within one year of their arrival.
 The USCIS filing deadline may be excused if the foreign national can demonstrate changed or extraordinary circumstances.

-If you believe you may qualify for asylum in the United States, please contact Somair S. Alam, Esq. at email@example.com or at (646) 598-9824 for further information.
+If you believe you may qualify for asylum in the United States or a withholding of removal, please contact me at firstname.lastname@example.org or at (646) 598-9824 for further information.